 The SFS Concert Committee has a core of around a dozen committed volunteers and concert producers.
-Valerie Cohen and Dennis Galvin are the current chairpersons, Sandy Macdonald is our Treasurer.
+Valerie Cohen and Dennis Galvin are the current chairpersons.
 We meet most months to plan new concerts.
 Come and join us and you can help produce concerts for your favorite folk artists.
 In many cases, the concert won’t happen unless you do it.
 We’re a friendly bunch and we’ve worked out a pretty good system for producing and publicizing concerts.
 Any member of the SFS is welcome to join in.

 Here’s how it works.
 If you’re a newcomer, you can learn best by assisting another producer first — that way you can learn the ropes.
 We welcome volunteers.
 We’ll help you learn and have fun producing concerts.